Hamas has launched an unprecedented attack against Israel. Here’s what to know | KRDO

 What happened?

-Around 6:30 a.m. local time on Saturday, when many Israelis were likely to have been asleep, sirens were heard as far north as the Tel Aviv area, east to Beer Sheba, and many other locations in between as rockets flew over Israel.
+Around 6:30 a.m. local time on Saturday, when many Israelis were likely to have been asleep, sirens were heard as far as the Tel Aviv area as rockets flew over Israel.

-Militants from Gaza then entered Israeli territory by land, sea and air, with some using paragliders, the Israel Defense Forces (IDF) said.
-It warned Israelis who live near Gaza to stay in their homes.
+Militants from Gaza then entered Israel by land, sea and air, with some using paragliders, the IDF said.

-Social media video obtained by CNN also showed multiple masked gunmen in a pickup truck driving down a street in the Israeli city of Sderot, which lies close to the Gaza border.
-Gunfire could also be heard in the video.

 The IDF said around 2,200 rockets were fired at Israel.
 Hamas put the figure at 5,000.
 To put that in context, some 4,000 rockets were fired from Gaza into Israel during the 50-day war between the two sides in 2014.